cherise-tan/playing-with-ruby/README.md

 * Tells the user if they guessed correctly
   * If not, lets them guess again
 * Only allows 3 guesses
 * If the user loses, tells them what the number was

+### Personal additions to the game
+* Tell the user how many lives they have left